thegoodwei/Audio_SortbySub/readme.md

-# Audio to Auto-Transcript Embeddings to Categorized Subtitles
-### Qualitative Research Data from Deductive Prompting of an entire .m4a library
+# Qualitative Research Data from Deductive Prompting of an entire .m4a library

-This Python script is designed to automate the deductive research process from .m4a interview transcript analysis.
-It works by using the text-embedding model to compare a list of subtitles with categories can determine the most relevant category for each sentence.
+This Python script is designed to automate the research process of coding interview transcripts.
+The audio files are auto-transcribed with Whisper, each subtitle text-embedding is scored by similarity to a list of user-defined prompts, and every spoken sentence is categorized in the resulting .SRT library.

-###
-Qualitative research requires the persistant analysis of vast amounts of audio data, and this project presents an automated approach to coding transcripts from audio.
-The libray audio files are auto-transcribed with Whisper, each one-sentence subtitle categorized by embedded-similarity to user-defined categories.
-The resulting categorized subtitles are saved as an SRT file for verification.

 ### Methodology:
 Our approach involves several steps: